-Heritage Academy offers many classes that students can receive college credit.
+Heritage Academy offers many classes that scholars can receive college credit.
 These classes are referred to as Dual Enrollment.
-Many of our students enroll in enough classes to earn an Associate's degree.
-Heritage Academy recommends that scholars work directly with our college advisor to create and progress in their college plan.
+Many of our scholars enroll in enough classes to earn an Associate's degree.
+Heritage Academy

 Requesting Classes and Completing Registration